ovis-hpc/ldms/ldms/scripts/ldms_pll-ldms-static-test.rst

 TESTDIR
    |
+   | Root directory of the shared testing setup.

+TESTDIR_FAST
+   |
-   | Root directory of the testing setup and output.
+   | Root directory of the fast testing scratch (local RAM or NVME)

 STOREDIR
    |